-If you've been using Emacs for a while, I bet you must have encountered the annoying problem that your Emacs window layout gets messed up by some operations, such as looking for a help (e.g. C-h k
+If you've been using Emacs for a while, I bet you must have encountered the annoying problem that your Emacs window layout gets messed up after some operations, such as looking for a help (e.g. C-h k

-), or checking things in magit.
+), or checking things in the magit status buffer.

-- C-c left (winner-undo), to go back to a previous layout, execute it repeatedly to go back further
+, to go back to a previous layout, execute it repeatedly to go back furtherC-c right (winner-redo)

 , it's a little bit tedious to type a lot of C-c left